bcrisologo/request-form/README.md

 You will need to setup the correct database user credentials and ensure that you have a MongoDB Atlas account.
 There are articles online that shows how to setup the connection to Atlas similar to [this tutorial](https://studio3t.com/knowledge-base/articles/connect-to-mongodb-atlas/).

 ## Admin Login Notes
-The default procedure is for the route file ```/routes/index.js``` to create the admin user with the username ```admin``` and password ```testing``` with a hash and salt field in the Schema.
+The default procedure is for the route file ```/routes/index.js``` to create the admin user with the username ```admin``` and password with a hash and salt field in the Schema when the login page is loaded.
+There is also a check that prevents the recreation of the same user upon reboot of the web server.

 You can edit the default username and password creation as seen in the line below:
 ```javascript
 await AdminModel.register({username: 'admin', active: false}, 'testing');
 ```

 ## Footnotes:
 This project was built using Express, NodeJS, MongoDB and Bootstrap.
-Passport is the choice of authorization for the Admin login.
+Passport is the choice of authorization access for the Admin login.

 Source code for sorting table arrangement was [referenced here](https://www.kryogenix.org/code/browser/sorttable/).

+Possible features to be implemented:
+- [ ] Allow the Admin to change username and password once logged in
+- [ ] Add different levels of authorized users (Admin of page and another lower-level access user)